redrede/sync-certificates-vault/README.md

 # Sync certificates to Vault

-The synchronization java application was running and when there is a creation or alteration of the certificates, it will automatically send them to the Vault.
+The synchronization java application must be running and when certificates are created or changed, it will automatically send them to the Vault.

 java -jar sync-certificates-vault.jar certificates-path certificates-extension vault-address vault-token  vault-path